lab-brussels-1/group5/planning/backlog.md

 ## Home Page

-- As an enjoyer I can read the title of the page.
+- As an I can read the title of the page.

       There is a prominent title at the top of the web page